rkamradt/ProductFileMapper/README.md

 )
 ```

-The only required parameter is the destination, the other parameters are only for very
+The only required parameter is the destination, the other parameters are only for
 special use-cases.
 The destination parameter determines the disposition of each `ProductDescription`
 type that is read in from a `BufferedReader`.

+The main function is this:

 ```
 suspend fun mapProductReader(reader: BufferedReader, storeName: String): Unit
 ```

-This takes a `BufferedReader` as an input source and a storeName that indexes into a yaml file
+This takes a `BufferedReader` as an input source, and a storeName that indexes into a yaml file.
-It is the callers responsiblity to close the stream or file it came from when the processing is
+It is the caller's responsibility to close the stream or file it came from when the processing is
 finished.
-It is also the callers responsibilty to decide the threading for the suspend.
+It is also the caller's responsibility to decide the threading for the suspend.
 The only
-store currently listed in the yaml file is 'SuperStore'
+store currently listed in the yaml file is 'SuperStore'.

 The yaml file is designed like so: